Define a section property (W12x26) to assign to the member

 # Add self-weight to all members (note that any plates in the model will

 # not be affected by this command).
-We'll at 10% to account for connection
+We'll add 10% to account for connection

 # hardware and other misc items.
 Self-weight is normally a dead load